- Bridges of the past have served to connect paths and cross over barriers.

 There’s no shortage of iconic bridges in the world: Golden Gate, Brooklyn, (London) Tower, Pont du Gard, Chengyang, Millau Viaduct, Rialto.
 But have you ever heard of a bridge comprising a performance amphitheater, a café, picnic gardens, waterfalls, and interactive art installations?

-“By following a community-driven and vetted process, the Bridge Park can become a useful example of how the public and private sectors can invest in and create world-class public space in an equitable manner,” Kratz said in a statement last November.
+“By following a community-driven and vetted process, the Bridge Park can become a useful example of how the public and private sectors can invest in and create world-class public space in an equitable manner,” Kratz said in a statement.

-While the 11st Street Bridge is not the world’s first multipurpose bridge (China’s Tianjin Eye features a giant Ferris wheel), it’s paving the way for more ingenious designs that can better unify communities.
+Although the 11th Street Bridge is not the world’s first multipurpose bridge (China’s Tianjin Eye features a giant Ferris wheel), it’s paving the way for more ingenious designs that can better unify communities.

 To see a clearer picture of what bridges will become, it’s key to take a look at how far they’ve come.
 The Brooklyn Bridge, completed in 1883, is a prime example of an iconic bridge that is also one of the greatest engineering accomplishments in a century of heroic civil engineering.
 This forerunner to the Golden Gate Bridge epitomized what the future of civil engineering would hold.